-Armenians have been innovators since the beginning of time, contributing some of the most vital inventions the world has seen.
-Perhaps the oldest invention Armenians can claim is wine.
-The oldest winery in the world was recently discovered in a cave in Armenia, and the Greek philosophers Herodotus and Strabo wrote about the delicious Armenian wine and beautiful Armenian country as early as the 5th century BC.
-Then you have amazing artists and musicians who have shared their talents with the rest of the world:
+Armenians have been innovators since the early ages, contributing some of the most vital inventions the world has seen.
+Perhaps the oldest invention that Armenians can claim is wine.
+The oldest winery in the world was recently discovered in a cave in Armenia, and the Greek philosophers Herodotus and Strabo wrote about the Armenian delicious wine and beautiful country as early as the 5th century BC.
+Besides, Armenians have amazing artists and musicians who have shared their talents with the rest of the world:

 Aivazovsky was a Russian-Armenian romantic painter during the 19th century.
-He was born to an Armenian family in Crimea and was baptized with the Armenian name: Hovhannes Aivazian.
+He was born to an Armenian family in Crimea and baptized with an Armenian name - Hovhannes Aivazian.
 He was one of the most famous Russian painters of his time and was well known for his breathtaking seascapes around the world.
-His painting career spanned almost 60 years where he created approximately 6,000 paintings.
+His painting career spanned almost 60 years when he created approximately 6,000 paintings.

 Ross was an Armenian-American actor, musician, and film producer.
-Born in California, to parents who immigrated from the Ottoman Empire, he was exposed to the broadway and movie worlds and had rolls in various Broadway plays and Hollywood films.
-Also known by his stage name, David Seville, this was the man that brought Alvin and the Chipmunks to life in 1958 and won two Grammy Awards for his creation.
+Born in California, to parents who immigrated from the Ottoman Empire, he was exposed to the broadway and movie worlds and had roles in various Broadway plays and Hollywood films.
+Also known by his stage name - David Seville, he was the man that brought Alvin and the Chipmunks to life in 1958 and won two Grammy Awards for his creation.

 Flora Zabelle Mangasarian Hitchcock

-Flora Zabelle was born in the Ottoman Empire, and she, with her family escaped to the US before the Armenian Genocide began.
+Flora Zabelle was born in the Ottoman Empire, from where her family escaped to the US before the Armenian Genocide began.
 In the US, Flora went to school, decided to pursue an acting career, and became a Broadway actress as well as one of the first stars of American silent film.
 After establishing herself as an actress, she married the famous Raymond Hitchcock and acted in many of his silent films.

-Komitas, born Soghomon Soghomonian, was an Armenian priest and musicologist credited with not only establishing the Armenian National School of Music but also a pioneer of the field of ethnomusicology.
-He traveled across Armenia visiting villages and recording, transcribing, and preserving over 3,000 traditional folk songs which would have disappeared forever, if not for his efforts.
+Komitas, born Soghomon Soghomonian, was an Armenian priest and musicologist credited with not only establishing the Armenian National School of Music but also for being a pioneer of the field of ethnomusicology.
+He traveled across Armenia visiting villages and recording, transcribing, and preserving over 3,000 traditional folk songs which would have disappeared forever, without his efforts.

 Women in Engineering